Germany–Kuwait relations: History

 Kuwait gained independence from the United Kingdom on June 19, 1961.
 West Germany opened a consulate in Kuwait on November 4, 1963, which was upgraded to a consulate general on June 7, 1971.
 On February 3, 1973, the representation was converted into an embassy.
 East Germany also established diplomatic relations with Kuwait in the 1970s and was represented by its own embassy in the country after 1972.
-In 1982, Erich Honecker visited Kuwait.
+In 1982, Erich Honecker, the leader of East Germany, visited Kuwait.
 During the Iraqi invasion of Kuwait in the Gulf War, the GDR embassy, which was already in the process of being liquidated as part of German reunification, served as a place of refuge for German citizens in Kuwait.
 They were later taken to Baghdad, detained there, and eventually brought home through the mediation of Willy Brandt.

 In 2007, the two countries signed an agreement to strengthen cooperation in security policy.
 Three years later, Emir Sabah Al-Ahmad Al-Jaber Al-Sabah visited Germany, marking a high point in bilateral relations.
 German President Christian Wulff visited to participate in celebrations marking the 50th anniversary of Kuwait's independence in 2011.
 German Foreign Minister Heiko Maas signed a memorandum of understanding to further intensify bilateral relations in 2018.